C-ZLTV/C-ZLTV/README.md

-Hello, I’m Cristina Zlatov, a former Web3 Project Manager who is changing career path to become a Front-end Developer.
+Hello, I'm a former Web3 Project Manager who is changing career path to become a Front-end Developer.
 - 👀 I’m interested in all things crafty like knitting, cross stiching etc., literature, and ofc coding.
-- 🌱 I’m currently learning JavaScript.
-My next steps are going to be TS and Angular
+- 🌱 I’m currently learning TypeScript and Angular.
+My skillset includes HTML, CSS and JavaScript.
 - 📫 We can connect on [Twitter](https://twitter.com/czltv) or [LinkedIn](https://www.linkedin.com/in/cristina-zlatov/).